14 January 2025

 The families were pleased that their children could connect with others and take part in activities that they didn’t feel was possible after their diagnosis, as well as getting some time to relax and recharge themselves knowing their children were in a safe and nurturing environment.

-After long two years of not able to do anything and being social isolated, he is now feeling socially included again,” said one family member.
+After a long two years of not able to do anything and being socially isolated, he is now feeling socially included again,” said one family member.

 This special weekend was a reminder that even in difficult times, joy and friendship can thrive.